L&S Short-Term Staffing Request Process

 - Your name

-Enter your final fall semester information and your plans for Spring 2018 in the “Faculty” and “Academic Staff” tables.
+4) Enter your plans for academic year 2018-19 in the “Faculty” and “Academic Staff” tables.
 Enter the teaching, course release, and funding information for each instructor.

 - Low enrollment courses, which are defined as follows:

 - Courses numbered below 300 with fewer than 15 students

 - Courses numbered 300 to 699 with fewer than 12 students

 - Courses numbered 700 and above with fewer than 8 students.